dead-claudia/thallium/CONTRIBUTING.md

     }
     ```

 - If you're on Linux and have [`nvm`](https://github.com/creationix/nvm) installed, there's a little `scripts/test.sh` script in the root you can run, which will test everything Travis will on your local machine, installing versions that don't exist if necessary.
-Note that it doesn't actually update existing installations for you, though.
-It's not quite *that* magical, and I don't suspect you'd want that, either.
+Note that it doesn't update existing installations for you, so if things need updated, that's on you to address.
+It's not quite *that* magical, and I don't suspect you'd want it overwriting your stuff, either.

 - For the tests, feel free to use the framework's own plugin and reporter system to your advantage to simplify your testing.
 They are very well tested, and if any of the assertions or plugin/reporter APIs break, you'll know it immediately.
 For example, I used [`t.reporter`](./docs/reporter-api.md) with `assert.match` to test the reporter output throughout the tests.